Martha's Vineyard Mysteries

 Martha's Vineyard Mysteries is a television film series which airs on Hallmark Movies & Mysteries channel.

-The films star Jesse Metcalfe and Sarah Lind and are filmed in the USA and Canada.
+The films star Jesse Metcalfe and Sarah Lind and are filmed in the US and Canada.
 They are based on the novels by Philip R. Craig and the first aired in 2020.
 The author's son, a sergeant in the Edgartown Police Department, helps the production team ensure the stories are as realistic as possible.

 Series overview

 The series centers around a retired Boston detective (Metcalfe) when he returns to his hometown in Massachusetts and becomes involved in various criminal investigations, and his relationship with the local doctor and medical examiner (Lind).
 There is a recurring subplot around the circumstances of Jackson's retirement from Boston after being shot and injured while working a case with his partner.